Even at $950 per Share, Costco's Stock May Still be a Bargain

 That Absurd-Looking PE Ratio?
 Let’s Talk.

-That’s not a prediction.
-It’s just math.
+That is not a prediction.
+It is just math.

-When the growth rate of free cash flows nearly matches the discount rate, future cash flows don’t shrink much in present value terms.
-Each remains almost as valuable as the last in today’s dollars—forever.
-So when you sum them up, you’re effectively adding an infinite stream of payments that barely decay.
-The result?
-The present value of free cash flows—that is, the firm’s enterprise value—heads toward infinity.
+Why does the valuation explode as r approaches g?
+When the growth rate of free cash flows nearly matches the discount rate, future cash flows do not shrink much in present value terms.
+Each remains almost as valuable as the last in today’s dollars, essentially forever.
+When you sum them up, you are adding an infinite stream of payments that barely decay.
+The result is that the present value of free cash flows heads toward infinity.

 So… Is Costco Cheap, Expensive, or Just Right?

+So yes, despite its PE ratio of around 54, Costco’s stock appears fairly valued.
 The math checks out: if FCF grows at 5.4%, the stock is priced appropriately.
 And if growth inches closer to 7%, the implied valuation climbs dramatically.

 In short, this humble warehouse retailer with cult-like loyalty and razor-thin retail margins may be one of the most elegantly constructed businesses in America.
+And maybe, just maybe, its stock price reflects that.

 If you enjoyed this mildly efficient and occasionally rational deep dive into Costco’s current valuation, consider subscribing below.
 We’ll continue exploring markets and models, revealing mildly surprising truths.
 No hot takes.
 Just thoughtful ones.